 Clear eyes, full hearts, can’t lose.
 When your team has a clear sense of where you’re going and why, they’re empowered to get their best work done efficiently and effectively.

 But building that level of clarity takes time—and effort.
 That’s where strategic management comes in.
 In this article, we’ll take a look at what strategic management is and how your team can benefit from the strategic management process.

 Strategic management is the organization and execution of business resources in order to achieve your company goals.
-This isn’t an individual initiative but rather an ongoing process of strategy formulation, evaluation, and improvement in order to gain a competitive advantage.
+This isn’t an individual initiative but rather an ongoing process of strategy formulation, evaluation, and improvement in order to gain a sustainable competitive advantage.

 The strategic management process includes:

 Long-term, large-scale goal setting, like BHAGs

 Analysis of your external, competitive environment

 Process implementation plans to achieve your organization’s objectives

 Competitive strategy implementation

 Strategic management might sound similar to several other critical business elements.
 Here’s how it stacks up in the business environment.Create a strategic planning template